Gulfstream Aerospace

 Attendant call latency tolerance

 Crew expected attendant call notifications to appear within 2 seconds of a passenger pressing the call button.
-In testing, notification latency above 3 seconds caused crew to check the system rather than trusting it — increasing cognitive load rather than reducing it.
+Latency above 3 seconds caused crew to check the system rather than trusting it.

 ● Minor